At 23.59 on the day that your class has agreed with the TA.

 Your submission is evaluated against the learning goals and adherence to the submission guidelines.
 The grading is explained in Grading Guidelines.
 The TAs will use the Iteration 6 Grade sheet to evaluate your submission.

-Learning Goal | Assessment parameters |
+| Learning Goal | Assessment parameters |

-Submission | Git repository contains merge request associated with "iteration6".
+| Submission | Git repository contains an "iteration6" branch that is merged into main/master branch.
 Git repository is not public!
 Required artifacts (report following the template) are present. |

-Private Interfaces | The report clearly and concisely describes the new design of card, hero, game using private interfaces.
-Casting to concrete classes/declaring datastructures by concrete classes have been removed.
+| Private Interfaces | The report clearly and concisely describes a refactored design of Card, Hero, and Game using private interfaces.
+Casting to concrete classes/declaring datastructures by concrete classes have (largely) been removed.
 The code base and code examples correctly reflect introducing private interfaces. |

-EtaStone Design | The EtaStone/card effect is designed and coded using a compositional/3-1-2 approach.
-The design uses a Role Interface.
+| EtaStone Design | The EtaStone's card effects are designed and coded using a compositional/3-1-2 approach.
+The design uses role/private interface(s).
 The design is clearly and correctly documented in the report. |

-Unit Testing via Test Spy | The card effects of EtaStone is TDD/tested by unit testing and a test spy. |
+| Unit Testing via Test Spy | The card effects of EtaStone is TDD/tested by unit testing and a test spy. |

-SemiStone | The report clearly and concisely describes the SemiStone configuration table and configuration code.
+| SemiStone | The report clearly and concisely describes the SemiStone configuration table and configuration code.
 The compositional design principles are correctly applied in the code base to support all variants and in particular support the multi-variance SemiStone.
 There are no source-code-copy, parametric, or polymorphic based variant handling code.
 The 'variant to use' code is localized in the ConcreteFactory for each variant. |

-Parametric Analysis | The report clearly and concisely presents a correct solutions to the parametric 'getWinner()' through correct (pseudo) code fragments. |
+| Parametric Analysis | The report clearly and concisely presents a correct solutions to the parametric 'getWinner()' through correct (pseudo) code fragments. |

-TDD and Clean Code | TDD process has been applied.
+| TDD and Clean Code | TDD process has been applied.
 Test code and Production code keeps obeying the criteria set forth in the previous iterations, including adhering to Clean Code properties for newly developed code.
 Missing features are noted in the backlog (ThetaStone features allowed there (permanently)). |